dragonfly-science/dragonfly-website/content/people/2020-07-28-senior-data-scientist-vacancy/content.md

 opportunity to become involved with Dragonfly’s broader work in the area of natural language processing.

-The role is offered as a permanent full-time position, with salary depending on experience.
+The role is offered as a permanent position, with salary depending on experience.
 The role is New Zealand based.
 Dragonfly has an office in Wellington, and staff based in Auckland who are working on Papa Reo.

-To apply for this position, please send a cover letter (a maximum of two pages), a curriculum vitae and examples of recent research outputs to Edward Abraham ([edward@dragonfly.co.nz](edward@dragonfly.co.nz)).
+To apply for this position, please send a cover letter (a maximum of two pages), a curriculum vitae to Edward Abraham ([edward@dragonfly.co.nz](edward@dragonfly.co.nz)).
 International applicants are asked to check their visa eligibility on the Immigration New Zealand website.
 Because of COVID-19, there is currently limited immigration to New Zealand, however highly-qualified